circleci/circleci-docs/jekyll/_cci2/first-steps.md

 categories: [getting-started]
 ---

-Before you can start running builds on CircleCI, you’ll need to link your code to CircleCI.
-Depending on whether your code is hosted on GitHub or Bitbucket, head to https://circleci.com/signup/ and authorize the appropriate version control system (VCS).
+Before you can start running builds on CircleCI, you’ll need to allow CircleCI to access your code.
+Depending on whether your code is hosted on GitHub or Bitbucket, [authorize CircleCI](https://circleci.com/signup/) to access your code.

-After authorizing a VCS, you’ll be redirected to your CircleCI Dashboard, which will be empty since you haven’t added any projects yet.
+After authorizing a version control system (VCS), you’ll be redirected to your CircleCI Dashboard, which will be empty since you haven’t added any projects yet.

+## Adding Projects

 Click “PROJECTS” in the lefthand sidebar and select one of your organizations.
 Then, click “Build project” next to the project you’d like to start building on CircleCI.